AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ## Overview

-There are several ways to color your set map.
-You can use data set to set all the colors, as usual: read about it in the [Seat Map](Seat_Map) article.
-The second way is to use standard methods like {api:anychart.ui.Background#fill}fill(){api} and {api:anychart.ui.Background#stroke}stroke(){api}; the third way is to use classes of elements, set in the tags in the SVG code; also, you may use AnyChart palette to set the necessary colors (this method is only reliable when there are several series on a Map) and use ColorScale and ColorRange - all these options are described in this tutorial.
+There are several ways to color a set map.
+First option is to use the data set to set all the colors, as usual: read about it in the [Seat Map](Seat_Map) article.
+The second way is to use standard methods like {api:anychart.ui.Background#fill}fill(){api} and {api:anychart.ui.Background#stroke}stroke(){api}; the third way is to use classes of elements that are set in the tags in the SVG code; also, you may use AnyChart palette to set the necessary colors (this method is only reliable when there are several series on a Map) and use ColorScale and ColorRange - all these options are described in this tutorial.

-We have taken the SVG image from the [Seat Map](Seat_Map) and [Preparing SVG Image](Preparing_SVG_Image) articles as the basis for our samples below.
+The SVG image was taken from the [Seat Map](Seat_Map) and [Preparing SVG Image](Preparing_SVG_Image) articles as the basis for the samples below.
 That's how an SVG image looks like with the default color palette:

 {sample}Maps\_Seat\_01{sample}

 ## Colors

-You can see that the colors of the picture in the sample are different from the defined (you can find the original SVG picture <a href="http://static.anychart.com/images/docs/house.svg">[here](../../images/house.svg)).
-To return the colors that we've used in the SVG picture and change the interactivity colors, we need to use some methods that are considered below.
+Note that the colors of the picture in the sample are different from the defined (you can find the original SVG picture <a href="http://static.anychart.com/images/docs/house.svg">[here](../../images/house.svg)).
+To return the colors that were used in the original SVG picture and change the interactivity colors, use some methods that are considered below.

 ### Elements coloring

-You can see that the colors of the picture in the sample are different from the defined.
-To return the colors that we've used in the SVG picture, we need to use the {api:anychart.ui.Background#fill}fill(){api} and {api:anychart.ui.Background#stroke}stroke(){api} methods.
-Though, we need to remember that we work with the series from an SVG document.
-Not all of elements in our SVG have the "fill" attribute.
-We need to check if the element has the "fill" field, and if so, we set the fill original fill color to this element.
-This will look like the following:
+To return the colors that were used in the SVG picture, or to set new custom colors use the {api:anychart.ui.Background#fill}fill(){api} and {api:anychart.ui.Background#stroke}stroke(){api} methods.
+Though, it's important to remember that not all of the elements in the SVG file have the "fill" attribute.
+Before setting the value to the "fill" field it's necessary to check if the element has it, and if so, set the fill color to this element.
+Setting colors through this method will look like the following:

 ```